 The OHSU Nurse Anesthesia Program prepares registered nurses to become advanced practitioners in the field of anesthesia where they administer general and regional anesthesia to surgical and obstetric patients.
-Students earn a Master of Nursing degree upon completion of the 27 month program.
+Students earn a Doctor of Nursing degree upon completion of the 36 month program.
 Most courses are offered face to face on campus.
-Core courses may be offered as an on-line or hybrid format.
-Two anesthesia pharmacology courses are offered as on-line courses.
+Core courses may be offered as on-line or hybrid format.

 Goals of the Nurse Anesthesia Program: